First Offense Child Endangerment: What to Expect

 Sadly, many child endangerment cases happen when individuals get behind the wheel of a car or vehicle under the influence.
 In essence, child endangerment happens most often in combination with alcohol or substance abuse infractions.

-The good news is that a skilled drug crimes lawyer can help you with your case.
+The good news is that a skilled DWI lawyer can help you with your case.
 We understand that parents never intend to endanger their children.
 However, when drugs and alcohol are involved this can often happen.

-If you want to know what happens when you receive DWI and child endangerment charges, read on.
+If you want to know what happens when you receive DWI and child endangerment charges, read here.
 We will explain everything to you next.

 Child Endangerment: Tiered Punishments